jonescompneurolab/hnn-core/doc/contributing.md

     `cool-feature-2` are now up to date against the latest commits, and you can continue developing on `cool-feature-2`.
 Note that you only strictly need to do this process if your Github Pull Request explicitly says that your changes cannot automatically be merged.
-However, it is best practice to keep your feature branches up to date, since just because there are no "merge conflicts" doesn't mean that there aren't conflicts with actual code behavior.
+However, it is best practice to keep your feature branches up to date.
+Just because there are no "merge conflicts" doesn't mean that there aren't problems with the code itself (e.g. failing tests) due to your branch being out of date!

 ### Troubleshooting `git` problems

 - Here's a very helpful website with how to fix or reverse your changes, if you get your `git` repository in a confusing or broken state: <https://dangitgit.com/en>

-- If you have accidentally written new code commits to your local `master` or `origin`'s `master` branch (aka it is "out-of-sync" with `upstream/master`), you should you do the following:
+- If you have accidentally written *new* code commits to your local `master` or `origin`'s `master` branch (a.k.a. it is "out-of-sync" with `upstream/master`), below you will find one way that you can fix the problem.
+These steps will show you how to make a second branch that points to your current `master` branch's latest commit (a backup of your work), delete your `master` branch, then re-download the "upstream" version of `master`.
+At the end, your work will still be available on a separate branch, but your `master` branch should be identical to that of `upstream`'s `master` branch.
+Do the following:

+    1. First, make a backup of your git repo somewhere else on your computer, just in case!

-    1. Checkout `master`.
+    2. Checkout `master`.
 This will bring you to the latest of your new commits.

-    2. Create and checkout a new branch at that commit (let's call the new branch `cool-feature-3`), for example by using:
+    3. Create and checkout a new branch at that commit (let's call the new branch `cool-feature-3`), for example by using:

     ```
     git checkout -b cool-feature-3
     ```

-    3. Ensure the upstream of this new branch to `origin` just in case:
+    4. Set the upstream of this new branch to `origin` just in case:

     ```
     git branch --set-upstream-to=origin cool-feature-3
     ```

-    4. **Delete** your `master` branch, using the following:
+    5. **Delete** your local `master` branch, using the following:

     ```
     git branch -D master
     ```

-    5. Download the latest version of `upstream`'s `master` branch, AND make a new `master` branch locally that is the same as `upstream`'s `master`, using the
+    6. Download the latest version of `upstream`'s `master` branch, AND make a new `master` branch locally that is the same as `upstream`'s `master`, using the
        following: